How to Deal with Auto Insurance Adjusters After Your Accident

 - Understand that no matter how friendly and helpful the person on the other end of the phone is, that person’s job is to save the company money.
 What seems like a casual conversation may come back to haunt you.

 Often, the best way to deal with an insurance adjuster after an automobile accident is through your attorney.
-The car accident attorneys at the Law Offices of George Salinas have extensive experience handling injury claims, including auto accident claims.
+The car accident attorneys at the George Salinas Injury Lawyers have extensive experience handling injury claims, including auto accident claims.
 That means experience in taking on insurance companies and fighting for the most favorable settlement possible.
 We’re familiar with the tactics insurance companies and their attorneys use to try to avoid paying fair compensation and can step in and take over interactions with the insurance company for you.

 Our attorneys also have the knowledge, experience, and dedication to take your case to trial if that’s the best approach for you.
 To learn more about how we can help, call 210-225-0909 or fill out our contact form.
 Or, if you prefer, just click in the lower right corner of this page to chat.